git-pull/website/blog/2018/01/technical-screening.rst

 Web development roles for Django, Laravel, and Rails that insist on doing data structures and algorithms.
-Unless you're specifically planning on scaling data into terabytes or petabytes, or receiving millions of connections, or something in between.
+Unless you're specifically planning on scaling data into terabytes or petabytes, or receiving millions of connections, or some mix of that.
 Here's why that doesn't work:

 1. Data structures and algorithms are cargo-culted as a way to "prove" a programmer has deep understanding of CS concepts.